-The vision of MSEP is to improve the outcomes of women and their babies through the provision of interdisciplinary education, supportive partnerships and capacity building in rural and regional maternity services.
+MSEP's vision is to improve the maternity outcomes of women and their babies through the provision of interprofessional education, supportive partnerships and capacity building in rural and regional maternity services.

-The Women’s Maternity Services Education Program (MSEP) is a state-wide clinical education program, delivering multidisciplinary education onsite in Victorian maternity services.
+The Women’s Maternity Services Education Program (MSEP) is a state-wide clinical education program, delivering interprofessional education for Victorian maternity services.

-MSEP workshops are tailored to meet individual service needs, assisting clinicians to provide woman centered, high quality, evidence based and culturally safe care.
+MSEP workshops are tailored to meet individual service needs, assisting clinicians to provide woman-centred, high quality, evidence based and culturally safe care.

 Programs are accredited with the following professional colleges:

 - Australian College of Midwives – MSEP programs are accredited for the relevant CPD hours.

 - Royal Australian College of General Practitioners*